syncfusion-content/javascript-docs/js/api/ejTagCloud.md

-Defines the HTML attributes for the anchor elements inside the each tag items.
+Defines the HTML attributes column for the anchor elements inside the each tag items.